matrixorigin/matrixone-operator/docs/rfc/2022-07-05-mo-cluster.md

 ### Object Storage

 The Operator is not going to manage object storage for users in the first version.
-Documentations will be provided to guide user to setup a S3 compatible object storage (e.g. S3, minio) for the mo-cluster.
+Documentations will be provided to guide users to setup a S3 compatible object storage (e.g. S3, minio) for the mo-cluster.

 ### Cluster Validation